aanton/express-demo/README.md

 Use the [Quickstart guide](https://cloud.google.com/run/docs/quickstarts/build-and-deploy#node.js) as a reference.

-- Meet the requirement to use Google Cloud (see the Quickstart guide)
+- Meet the requirements to use Google Cloud (see the Quickstart guide)
 - Clone the project & change to the project directory
 - Check the Google Cloud CLI
   - Get the Google Project identifier (required for the commands)